 Stacy Dollarhide (Program Coordinator) grew up in Letcher County and has been blessed to live on Cowan Creek for over 20 years, since marrying her high school sweetheart and making their home there.
-For the past 18 years, Stacy has been in involved in Cowan Community Center programs such as Save the Children, Cowan Creek Mountain Music School, and Grow Appalachia.
+For the past 19 years, Stacy has been in involved in Cowan Community Center programs such as Save the Children, Cowan Creek Mountain Music School, and Grow Appalachia.
 She has served in several capacities, including Center Coordinator for the Save the Children program from 2004-2007, Administrative Assistant from 2007-2009, and has consistently served as Bookkeeper since 2004.
 Hearing music live played on the banjo, fiddle, mandolin, and guitar has been a most wonderful experience for her.
 She is grateful the music school has provided an outlet for creativity for so many local youth, including her own two children, Logan and Autumn.
 The week of the music school to her is likened to “heaven on earth.”

 John Harrod (Dean of the Graduate School) is an inspiring teacher who has been instrumental in creating opportunities for advanced CCMMS students to dig even deeper.
 Over the years, he has helped develop and expand our teaching assistant program, which gives advanced students hands-on experience in teaching.
 John also heads up the selection committee for the Charlie Whitaker Memorial Apprenticeship which allows an outstanding student to work intensively for a year with one of the school’s faculty or visiting masters.
 And he has taken the lead in organizing an afternoon of teaching workshops, Sunday, the arrival day for the music school.
 This is a program aimed at giving advanced students the skills and confidence needed to teach Kentucky music in their own communities.

 Bev May (Minister of Propaganda) is a fiddle student and volunteer who helps with the school brochure, publicity and this website.
 If you have any favorite music school photos you would like to share, we would love to have them!
 And any suggestions on getting the word out or improving the website would be much appreciated.
 Contact Bev at firstname.lastname@example.org